Domestic Battery - Cook County - Not Guilty

 The only testimony at trial was from the complaining witness.
 The defendant did not testify, nor did the police officer.
-At the end of the trial, the Judge found the client not guilty of the Domestic Battery charges and agreed with Mr. Dimeas's argument that this was nothing more than a consensual sexual encounter and that no harmful or offensive contact occurred to justify a finding that the client had committed a Domestic Battery.
+At the end of the trial, the Judge found the client NOT GUILTY of the Domestic Battery charges and agreed with James Dimeas's argument that this was nothing more than a consensual sexual encounter and that no harmful or offensive contact occurred to justify a finding that the client had committed a Domestic Battery.

-Chicago Domestic Battery lawyer, James Dimeas, has been handling Domestic Battery cases throughout Chicago, Cook County, DuPage County and Kane County for over 25 years.
-James G. Dimeas is a nationally-recognized, award-winning Domestic Battery attorney.
+Chicago Domestic Battery lawyer, James Dimeas, has been handling Domestic Battery cases throughout Chicago, Cook County, DuPage County and Kane County for over-26 years.
+James Dimeas is a nationally-recognized, award-winning Domestic Battery attorney.
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago", and James Dimeas was named a "Best DUI Attorney."
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 The American Institute of Legal Advocates named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 AVVO rates James Dimeas as "Superb," the highest rating possible for any Domestic Battery lawyer in the United States.

 If you are being charged with a Domestic Battery, you can contact James Dimeas for a free and confidential consultation.
-James Dimeas can always be reached at 847-807-7405.
+You can always talk to James Dimeas personally by calling 847-807-7405.